15 Awesome "How to" Public Speaking, Presentation Skills Tips

 Use your voice.
 Vocal variety.
 Sing (not literally, but metaphorically).
 Take risks with your voice too.
 Have fun.
 Play.
 Dance and sing with your voice (and your body).
 Suggestions: Study acting, meditation, voice, speech-writing, public speaking, business, sales/persuasion.
 Read voraciously on your subject, your passion.
 Become an expert.

-15. LIVE THE STORY THROUGH YOUR BODY
+Public Speaking Tip 15: LIVE AND EXPRESS THE STORY IN YOUR BODY

 Body language is the primary communication vehicle we have for presentation skills and, in fact, for all communication skills.